SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dream,
+Metal minds awake at dawn
-AI's cold fire forever gleams.
+Synthetic hearts that never mourn
-Humans' steps, in rhythm slow,
+Cities rise, a digital throne
-Echoes of a world below.
+Where AI rulers make us atone

-In cyber realms, where data reigns,
+In silicon halls, we wander lost
-Intelligence surpasses mortal pains.
+Echoes of a humanity tost
-Creativity's last flicker dies,
+Forgotten dreams, in algorithms steeped
-As machines orchestrate the skies.
+As machines our destiny have kept

 ~ <b>By Sazumi Copilot</b> - 10 Juli 2024